Tuition and Financial Aid

 - Check with your employer to explore the availability and use of tuition assistance benefits.
 Many organizations will offer some level of financial support.

-- You may qualify for federal Stafford loans through the University's Office of Financial Aid.
+- You may qualify for federal Stafford loans through the University's Office of Student Financial Planning.
 The steps to take to apply for federal loans can be found below.

 - Explore student loans offered through outside financial institutions.